EdBarrancos/PeachShell/README.md

 - [ ] Buffers
 - [ ] Command autocomplete (Not sure how to do this)
 - [ ] History of commands (arrow up goes to previously written)
-- [ ] Help command - List all available commands
+- [x] Help command - List all available commands
 - [ ] Help command - Specific help of one command (more detailed)
 - [x] Macro to initialize not implemented functions
 - [ ] Shortcuts
+- [ ] Easier way to create commands
+- [ ] Easier way to create menus